 1. Chime

-Chime is one of the most reliable cash advance app that offers short term loan of up to $200.
+Chime is one of the most reliable cash advance apps offering short-term loans of up to $200.
 So you don’t need to overdraft your debit card for small purchases like getting a meal or buying a new phone.

-Moreover, Chime loan/overdrafts are fee-free unlike debit card overdrafts.
+Moreover, Chime loans/overdrafts are fee-free, unlike debit card overdrafts.

-If you are a new Chime user, the overdraft limit may be set at $20 only but it will increase overtime if you are responsible with on-time payments.
+If you are a new Chime user, the overdraft limit may be set at $20 only, but it will increase if you are responsible for on-time payments.

-You will need to sign up with SpotMe feature to access the loan offer.
+You must sign up using the SpotMe feature to access the loan offer.
 It is easy and quick to do so.
-There are also fees for activating SpotMe on your Chime account
+There are also fees for activating SpotMe on your Chime account.

-Now we get to the tricky part!
-Although Chime overdrafts do not have a strict eligibility criteria, you need to be receiving a direct deposit of $200 or more a month as Chime takes it as a security to cover overdrafts on your account.
+Now, we get to the tricky part!
+Although Chime overdrafts do not have strict eligibility criteria, you must receive a direct deposit of $200 or more monthly.
+Chime takes it as a security to cover overdrafts on your account.

 2. PockBox

-An alternative to overdrafting your debit card is to download and use cash advance app like PockBox.
+Downloading and using a cash advance app like PockBox is an alternative to over-drafting your debit card.
 This platform is straightforward to use.
-You can apply for a cash advance here by providing just a little personal information.
+You can apply for a cash advance here by providing personal information.

-The PockBox will then connect you with most suitable lenders.
-You can get up to $2,500 of loan within minutes.
+The PockBox will then connect you with the most suitable lenders.
+You can get up to $2,500 in loans within minutes.

-The approval can take a while but its worth the wait.
-What you need to watch out for is the interest rates that short-term, instant loan options have.
-Although they provide funds quickly, the fees can be outrageous in some cases.
+The approval can take a while, but it’s worth the wait.
+It would help to look at the interest rates of short-term, instant loan options.
+Although they provide funds quickly, the fees can sometimes be outrageous.

 Moreover, PockBox reports to credit bureaus.
-So, if you are late with payments, it can have an adverse affect on your credit score and even make it difficult to apply for a cash advance or loan in the future.
+So, if you are late with payments, it can adversely affect your credit score and even make it difficult to apply for a cash advance or loan.

 Why Should You Opt For Overdraft Protection?

-When you allow for overdraft, your account will go into negative but the purchase will never be turned down.
-This is quite helpful when you need to buy something important and do not have time to apply for a cash advance or wait for loan approval.
+Your account will go negative when you allow overdraft, but the purchase will never be turned down.
+This is helpful when you need to buy something important and have more time to apply for a cash advance or wait for loan approval.

 Overdrafts are now possible with minimal fees.

 Moreover, with overdraft protection, there will be no added cost of a returned check to the retailer.
-Overdraft will also save you from paying any late fees to the person or merchant you are buying from.
+Overdrafts also save you from paying late fees to the person or merchant you buy from.

 Why You Should Not Allow an Overdraft?

-If you do not have have overdraft protection, the purchase will be turned down and you will get a “declined” message which can be quite embarrassing.
+If you do not have overdraft protection, the purchase will be turned down, and you will get a “declined” message, which can be quite embarrassing.

-It goes without saying that you will not be able to carry out any transactions once the account balance reaches zero.
-Checks written on your account will also be returned and on top of that, returned check fees will be charged to your bank account as well.
+You cannot carry out any transactions once the account balance reaches zero.
+Checks written on your account will also be returned, and on top of that, returned check fees will be charged to your bank account as well.

 Before You Go!

-You can overdraw a debit card if you have activated overdraft protection but I would not encourage to do so given the cost of overdraft fees that can amount up to a lot.
-Alternatively, cash advance apps like Chime, Earning or Dave are a better solution if you are need of extra funds before the payday.
+You can overdraw a debit card if you have activated overdraft protection, but I would not encourage you to do so given the cost of overdraft fees, which can amount to a lot.
+Alternatively, cash advance apps like Chime, Earning, or Dave are better if you need extra funds before payday.

-In addition to the alternatives that I have discussed above, you can also consider looking into ATMs that let you overdraft or Cash app overdraft if you happen to be using this application.
-Don’t leave without reading my simplest guides on how these overdrafts work!
+In addition to the alternatives I have discussed above, consider looking into ATMs that let you overdraft or Cash app overdraft if you use this application.
+Please don’t leave without reading my simplest guides on how these overdrafts work!